StarzainiaMini8s/mini8s/README.md

 - Read out multiple alerts one-by-one.
 - Mini8s can do certain things based on what alert the user is under.
 - Keep values for resolution and the users zip.
 (The user can press enter to skip typing a value on the next start of Mini8s)
+- Show a dot of the users current location (via their ZIP code)

 ****HOW TO INSTALL/RUN****